SolderedElectronics/Inkplate-documentation/source/hardware-reference.rst

 Connect a battery to Inkplate
 ----------------

 Inkplate boards can be powered via a Li-Ion battery.
 On Inkplate 2 the battery has to be soldered to the board.
-All other boards have a female JST connector, which makes connecting a battery quick and easy.
+All other Inkplate boards have a JST connector, which makes connecting a battery quick and easy.
 Inkplate enclosures have a custom-made slot to hold the battery in place.
-Note that the size of the battery meant to be placed in the enclosure varies and is determined by it's mAh capacity.
-If you wish to add a battery which will fit your enclosure for sure, please refer to our website for more info regarding which mAh capacity to get, search for 'battery' on the product page of your Inkplate.
+Note that the size of the battery meant to be placed in the enclosure varies and is determined by its mAh capacity.
+If you wish to add a battery which will fit your enclosure for sure, please refer to our website for more info regarding which mAh capacity to get.
+Search for 'battery' on the product page of your Inkplate.

 Here's how to do it, first, prepare your Inkplate and battery: